I will be joining the Computer Science Department of ETH Zürich as a tenure track assistant professor from January 2020.

 I am interested in the intersection between computer vision and machine learning with a focus on holistic visual scene understanding.
 In particular, I am interested in analyzing and modeling people in our complex visual scenes.

-New!
-We have one paper accepted to BMVC 2018, details coming soon.
+We have one paper accepted to ACCV 2018 as oral presentation.

 Our workon part-aligned bilinear representations for person re-identification is online.